ryukzak/memo0/_projects/nitta.markdown

 - UI: add transport and instructions tables to ProcessView.
 - HDL library structure in a target project.
 - Add TARGET_PATH command-line argument.
-- Constant folding.
+- Add constant folding.

 After diving into the project, you can connect to solving more complex problems:
-- Using machine learning to make decisions in the process of synthesizing the target system.
+- Machine learning usage to make decisions in the process of synthesizing the target system.
 - Development of the XMILE language translator.
 - Support for microarchitectures with multiple networks.
 - Tools for verification of tools (Property-based testing, eDSL, CoSimulation).